Climate and weather

 Inadequate processing techniques

 Regular workshops for farm employees demonstrate the dos and don’ts of processing crops.
-According to the FAO, these trainings should include demonstrations of the causes and effects of damage to produce, emphasizing the need for careful handling at all times to avoid mechanical injuries.
+According to the FAO, these pieces of training should include demonstrations of the causes and effects of damage to produce, emphasizing the need for careful handling at all times to avoid mechanical injuries.

 Mechanical damage and overheating cause non-refrigerated transport situations, resulting in crop loss.